Q&A with Wolf Expert Rick McIntyre

 During mating season, if he was rejected by a female, he was totally OK with that.
 Once I saw him when he was interested in a female and trying to demonstrate interest, and for whatever reason she had no intent to have anything to do with him.
 She was a little annoyed — and she was tiny compared to him — but she ran over and bit him in the nose.
 His only response was to wag his tail.
 In the end, he understood that “no” means “no.” And he walked away.

 21 lived almost twice as long as other wolves.
-The average lifespan is only five years and most die fighting to protect their family from rival wolves.
-He was 9 years old and as far as we could tell, he may have been the only wolf we’ve had that died of old age.
+The average lifespan is only five years, and most die fighting to protect their family from rival wolves.
+He was 9 years old, and as far as we could tell, he may have been the only wolf we’ve had who died of old age.

 Specializing in American travel, Gary McKechnie is the author of National Geographic’s USA 101, Ten Best of Everything: National Parks, and Great American Motorcycle Tours.
 He lectures on American travel and history aboard the ships of the Cunard, Seabourn, and Silversea lines.